Employment for People with DD

 If you are an adult with a developmental disability and you would like to work, we are excited to help you along this path!
 We can provide job training and coaching to help you learn the skills you need in order to find meaningful employment.

 We work collaboratively with a number of businesses and community leaders in order to help you find a job in our community.
-For assistance in preparing for and finding a job, contact your Path Coordinator.
+For assistance in preparing for and finding a job, contact your SSA.

 Job Skills Training